canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Documentation (not in source code files) should however be bilingual?

 Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)

+### Project and Repository Names

+Projects names should be bilingual but repositories names can be unilingual or use acronyms.